‘The Walking Dead’ Spoilers: Season 7B Synopsis And Titles For First 4 Episodes

 Episode 13 is called “Bury Me Here.”
 As the title suggests, “Things do not go as planned when a group of Kingdommers delivers goods to the Saviors during a routine supply drop-off.”

 Based on the episode titles and synopsis that have been shared along with The Walking Dead spoilers, it looks like there will be a lot of back story and build up for the ultimate battle.
 It’s unclear if Rick and his allies will be taking on Negan for the Season 7 finale or if their battle will spill over into Season 8.
-If TWD sticks with the comic books, though, Negan isn’t going to die and despite losing a great deal of power and influence, he will remain a thorn in Rick’s side for quite some time.
+If TWD sticks with the comic books, though, Negan isn’t going to die, and despite losing a great deal of power and influence, he will remain a thorn in Rick’s side for quite some time.

-[Featured Image via AMC]
+[Featured Image by AMC]